 Data Privacy in the United States: Current Legislation and Predictions

-With hacking and data breaches on the rise in recent years, data privacy has become a more crucial issue than ever.
+With hacking and data breaches on the rise in recent years, U.S. data privacy legislation has become a more crucial issue than ever.
 Europe’s GDPR has set a standard for strict data privacy regulations all over the world, with many states in the U.S. following its example.
-While several individual states adopt their own data privacy laws and regulations, there has also been talk of data privacy legislation at a federal level.
+While several individual states adopt their own data privacy laws and regulations, there has also been talk of U.S. data privacy legislation at a federal level.

 Current data privacy legislation in the United States

 Following Europe’s GDPR, several states in the U.S. including California, Nevada, Illinois, and more have developed similar legislation.
 Here’s an overview of what to expect: